Amazing Breast Milk Supply Program

 The main thing is that you are stimulating your body to make lots of milk.
 You are doing work that is going to pay off down the road.
 Any milk you get you should give to your baby.
 Putting drops of milk inside your baby’s cheek helps to build their immunity.

 Research has shown that pumping is not as effective on the first day, so stick with hand expressing only in the first 24 hours.
 It wouldn’t hurt to pump alongside hand expression but it’s by no means necessary.

 If you can only do one thing, HAND EXPRESS six times in the first 24 hours.

 Yay, you’ve made it to day two!
 Hopefully, you got a few hours to sleep at some point.

-Now we are going to increase your hand expressing and combine it with pumping.
+Now we are going to increase your hand expression and combine it with pumping.

 Get a pump to use while admitted to the hospital.
 Ask your nurse to properly explain how the pump works and to make sure you are using the correct size flange.
 Don’t hesitate to ask for help!

 Don’t start with a suction level that is uncomfortable.
 Increase the suction level steadily as your breasts adapt to the sensation.
 You can try increasing and decreasing the pump settings during the pumping session to find what is comfortable for you.

 Use the maximum suction strength that you can handle.

 Pumping should never be uncomfortable or painful although it might be a bit strange at first if you have never done it before.